 - Sweetener Options: The cake is low carb as written.
 You can substitute 1/2 cup honey for the sweetener in the cake, 4 teaspoons of honey in the topping, and 2 tablespoons in the swirl.
 Coconut sugar could be subbed easily 1:1 for the low-carb sweeteners.

 - Nut alternatives: You can substitute in other nuts or seeds instead of walnuts.
 We have used almonds with success.
 You could also try coconut chips to go nut free.

-- See Easiest Homemade Coconut Milk for a homemade coconut milk option.
+- Homemade Coconut Milk: See Homemade Coconut Milk for a homemade coconut milk option.